EdDataScienceEES/tutorial-Abigail-Louise/index.md

             SD = sd(Abundance)) %>%              # Standard deviation of abundance in each habitat
   mutate(SE = SD/sqrt(n))
 ```
-Then plot the statistics summary table you created as a barplot:
+Then plot the statistics summary table you created as a bar plot:

 ```r
 # Creating bar plot of sparrow summary